Religious Discrimination Lawyer

 The law requires an employer to reasonably accommodate an employee’s religious beliefs or practices, unless doing so would cause more than a minimal burden on the operations of an employer’s business.
 The law further requires that an employer reasonably accommodate an employee’s religious beliefs and practices related to such things as dress and grooming practices unless doing so would create an undue burden on the employer’s business.
 An employee cannot be forced to participate (or not participate) in a religious activity as a condition of employment.

-If you believe you have been a victim of religious discrimination in employment, you should act promptly to pursue any claim as the time for filing such claims is limited.
+If you believe you have been a victim of religious discrimination in employment, you should act promptly to pursue any claim with our religious discrimination lawyers, as the time for filing such claims is limited.
 Claims for religious discrimination under Title VII and/or under the Idaho Human Rights Act must first be filed with the Idaho Human Rights Commission before such claims can be pursued in Court.